eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Like Access Certificate Authorities (see previous section), Providers of registration certificates are notified by a Member State to the Commission.
-Their trust anchors are put on a Trusted List, such that they can be found by Wallet Units and used to verify a registration certificate received from a Relying Party.
+Their trust anchors are put on a List of Trusted Entities, such that they can be found by Wallet Units and used to verify a registration certificate received from a Relying Party.

-## 4 High level architecture
+## 4 High-level architecture

 ### 4.1 Introduction